Get access to free tutorials, exclusive content and more.

 Table of contents

-The multi-page form, often referred to as a wizard is when you break a long form with multiple fields into several sequential pages (or parts).
-This form includes a progress indicator and provides users with the option to navigate between the steps/pages of the form.
+A multi-page or multi-step form divides many fields into smaller, easier-to-digest sections or sequential pages.
+This form includes a progress indicator and allows users to navigate between the steps/pages of the form.

-To create multi step forms in WordPress with Ninja Forms, you need our free core plugin and the Multi-Step Forms add-on.
-Once you install the add-on, you will see a plus sign in your form builder.
+To create multi-step forms in WordPress using Ninja Forms, all you need is our free core plugin and our Multi-Step Forms add-on.
+Once installed, you’ll see a + icon in the form builder.
 This will allow you to add multiple pages to your form.

 create a multi step form